spectrum-health-systems/AbatabLieutenant/README.md

 # Using

-Before you use Abatab Lieutenant, it is recommended that you confirm that the default settings in *AbatabLieutenant.exe.config* are correct for your organization:
+Before you use Abatab Lieutenant, it is recommended that you confirm that the default settings in AbatabLieutenant.exe.config are correct for your organization:

-* The location of your Abatab instance for your UAT environment is **C:\Abatab\UAT**
+* The location of your Abatab instance for your UAT environment is "**C:\Abatab\UAT**"
-* The Abatab branch you will be deploying is **testbuild**
+* The Abatab branch you will be deploying is "**testbuild**"

 If any of the default settings will not work at your organization, please make the required changes to the configuration file.